8 Rude Gestures to Avoid While Visiting Germany

 3. Forearm Jerk

-A crude gesture, used in other countries too, the forearm jerk is not treated as a casual joke in Germany.
+A crude gesture, used in other countries too, the forearm jerk is not a casual joke in Germany.
 It is performed by making a fist with the right hand and bringing the arm up whilst simultaneously slapping the upper part of the right arm with the left hand.
 It means the same as saying “get lost” or “go screw yourself”.

 4. Yellow Roses